arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

 end
 ```

+This is it.
 The first step to manage future prices is ready.
-As next we would need to add a update and delete methods.
+As next we will need to implement removing and updating the pricing catalog entries.